afarooqui98/gem5_GUI/docs/user_guide.md

 ### 2.1 Background

-Currently, gem5 is a highly active open source project that simulates different experiments in Computer Architecture.
-The maintainers of gem5 originally developed this project for computer architecture research in academia.
-However, this project&#39;s scope can be extended to computer system design, industry research, and for students in architecture classes.
-The current software allows users to configure architectural models through python scripts.
-To make gem5 more accessible and allow new users to utilize all of its capabilities, we created a user interface that will allow such ease of use and functionality.
+Currently, gem5 is an open source project used to simulate computer architecture. gem5 was originally developed for computer architecture research withinin academia.
+However, it has since been extended and found use in industry, full computer system design, and as an education tool for computer architecture students.
+Most gem5 development involves specifying architectural models via python scripts.
+Though powerful, this introduces a steep learning curve to the product.
+To make gem5 more accessible and user-friendly, we have created a graphical user interface for gem5; the details of which are outlined in this document.

 ### 2.2 Description

+[[Bobby] I think we could afford to be more high-level here and save the details fo the exact layout for later in the document (the following "Approach" section and the "GUI overview" seems most appropriate for this).
+Very rough starting point: "We developed a user interface whichs allows users to search through a library of simobject, configure them, and place them in an architectural heirarchy to then be instantiate and simulated..."]

-We developed a user interface that allows users to search for simobjects in the left hand catalog, place them in the canvas, and move them around to create an architectural hierarchy that can be instantiated and simulated.
+We developed a user interface that allows users to search for simobjects in a left hand catalog, place them in the canvas, and move them around to create an architectural hierarchy that can then be instantiated and simulated.
 Selecting an object allows a user to modify parameters in the attribute table on the bottom left.
 Placing objects inside other objects establishes a parent-child relationship.
 Drawing wires using the wire tool allows for port connections between objects.

-### 2.3 Approach
+### 2.3 Approach [[Bobby] Can we rename this?
+This seems more like "Design" than approach]

+[[Bobby] Reading back over this (2nd pass), I still don't really know what this section is about.
+What's its purpose?
+What key points are we trying to communicate here?
+It seems redundant given the sections that follow it]

+[[Bobby] I'd rephrase this below.
+The diagram is helpful in describing your approach.
+I wouldn't cast it aside by mentioning it was a first-draft or some kind of diagram you found useful early on.
+You also slip into past tense here a lot ("Our GUI had a distinct front-end and back-end"), does it not so much anymore?
+If so, explain, or make it present tense --- likewise for elsewhere in the document if applicable]

 The image below was our initial diagramming of the basic structure of the GUI, as well as a very high level overview of interaction with our &quot;back-end&quot;, which in this case was the gem5 repository.
 Our GUI had a distinct front-end and back-end, which were linked by a State class and the SymObject class.

 Front-end: The primary UI interaction and design comprise the front end.
 Dragging and dropping objects, selecting them, and highlighting multiple objects are all part of the front-end.
-The classes that encapsulate this behavior are LineDrawer, which allows the user to draw ports between objects, GraphicScene, which allows the interaction between the SymObject instances, and multiple different View classes that represent each portion of the user interface.
+The classes that encapsulate this behavior are LineDrawers, which allow the user to draw ports between objects; GraphicScene, which allows the interaction between the SymObject instance; and multiple different View classes that represent each portion of the user interface.
 The State class is used to maintain real-time information about the context of the GUI that is accessible across files.
 As most of the objects built were subclassed from PySide, most of these objects were either QWidgets or QMainWindows.

-Back-end: The front and back-end are quite tightly coupled.
-Any of the objects selected and dragged to the canvas are mapped to &quot;SimObjects.&quot; These &quot;SimObjects&quot; define the schema and function of a particular computer architectural entity, like a CPU, for example.
-This list of objects will be colloquially known as the &quot;catalog&quot; which dynamically loads all of the SimObjects at program initialization from APIs built to interact with gem5.
-Users are then able to select the component they want from a categorized and searchable menu.
-Each selected object will be its own instance of a specific SimObject.
-Each of these objects contain varying parameters including some of which that have default values and some that need to be filled in.
-The description of the objects and their parameters are also loaded from the gem5 repository and can be viewed via tooltips.
-Furthermore, users can use this tool to save their work and subsequently export to a file format suited for running in the gem5 simulation environment.
+Back-end: The front and back-end are tightly coupled.
+Any of the objects selected and dragged to the canvas are mapped to [[Bobby] You've mentioned SimObjects at least once before this point.
+Could we have a definition further up when it's first declared also?] &quot;SimObjects.&quot; These &quot;SimObjects&quot; define the schema and function of a particular computer architectural entity, like a CPU, for example.
+We refer to this list of objects as the &quot;catalog&quot; which dynamically loads all of the SimObjects at program initialization.
+Users are then able to select the component they want from the catelog via a categorized and searchable menu.
+Each selected object os its own instance of a specific SimObject.
+Each of these objects contain varying parameters including some that have default values and others that need to be specified by the user.
+The description of the objects and their parameters are also loaded from gem5 and can be viewed via tooltips.
+Furthermore, users can use the gem5 guo to save their work and subsequently export to a file format suited for running in the gem5 simulation environment. [[Bobby] Can you state what those file formats are?].
 ![](https://lh3.googleusercontent.com/wjVauYFnztL0aIxrHWjf-dgybE87O4_nTb2dcB3mOpZezpZfnenHZ8csDD0EOwaGaCWd_c1Ysb6HSWvdz-mbfKwMAkVXUMrjLwsyyg4A2aR-Pl3OSn_T2r-zHbBRMiNR1s6pEdnF)

 ### 2.4 Technical Specifications

 #### 2.4.1 PySide2

-We decided to develop the GUI using just Python.
-So the natural choice was to use the Python binding for QT, one of the most popular GUI development libraries.
-We chose PySide2 over PyQt5 since we would need a commercial license to release code under PyQt5.
+We decided to develop the GUI using Python.
+Therefore, the natural choice was to use the Python binding for QT, one of the most popular GUI development libraries.
+We chose PySide2 over PyQt5 as would require a commercial license for release.

 ## 3. Installation and Setup

 ### 3.1 Prerequisites

+[[Bobby] This reads a bit 'clunky' to me.
+Consider rephrasing to something like "The gem5 GUI builds atop gem5. gem5 must be compiled and run within a linux operating system..."

-gem5 requires the linux operating system to run, so the GUI does not support cross platform development.
+gem5 requires the linux operating system to run, [[Bobby] Let's not undersell ourselves, this is gem5 restriction, not specifically one with the GUI] ~~so the GUI does not support cross platform developmen~~.
 You need to have a compiled gem5 installation on your machine as well.
 Visit [gem5 download](http://www.m5sim.org/Download) for instructions on how to setup gem5.

+[[Bobby] Please don't reference m5sim.org.
+It's ancient (and should be removed).
+If there are anyother instances of this in the documentation please change to an equivelant page on gem5.org.
+In this case, gem5 building and download instructions can be found here: http://www.gem5.org/documentation/general_docs/building]

+[[Bobby] What version of Python are you using?
+I'm assuming Python2?
+Or does the GUI work with Python3?
+Either way, it's a prerequisite for running this.]

 ### 3.2 Basic Setup

 To begin the setup process, clone the [repository](https://github.com/afarooqui98/gem5_GUI) directly into the gem5 directory.
 Once complete, enter into the gem5\_GUI directory and download the dependencies using:

+[[Bobby] pip3 is for Python3, no?
+Are we using python3?]
 ```pip3 install -r requirements.txt```

 ### 3.3 Running the application